What Is Financial Planning? Here’s What You Need to Know

 1. Take a Self-Evaluation

-One of the first steps to creating a financial plan is to take stock of where you are financially.
-The easiest way to get a true sense of where you stand is to calculate your net worth.
+One of the first steps to creating a financial plan is to assess your financial situation.
+The easiest way to get a true sense of your situation is to calculate your net worth.
+(Try Smart Money's Net Worth Calculator).

 To calculate your net worth, first total your assets.
 Then, subtract all your liabilities from your assets.
 It usually makes sense to list all your assets and liabilities before you start this calculation.
 Here is a list of the following: